arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/01.user-manual/content.md

 1. Create a new App in the Arduino App Lab.
 ![Create a new app](assets/create-app.png)

-2. Copy and paste the example below in the "Python" and "sketch" parts of your new App respectively.
+2. Copy and paste the example below in the "Python" and "sketch" parts of your new App found in `python\main.py` and `sketch\sketch.ino` respectivelys.

 - **Linux (QRB) example to call a remote MCU function**